vaibhavjain-in/s3fs/README.txt

 path is part of the uri.

-eAccelerator, a deprecated opcode cache plugin for PHP, is incompatible with AWS SDK for PHP 2. eAccelerator will corrupt the configuration settings for the SDK's s3 client object, causing a variety of different exceptions to be thrown.
+eAccelerator, a deprecated opcode cache plugin for PHP, is incompatible with AWS SDK for PHP. eAccelerator will corrupt the configuration settings for the SDK's s3 client object, causing a variety of different exceptions to be thrown.
 If your server uses eAccelerator, it is highly recommended that you replace it with a different opcode cache plugin, as development on